 I already considered myself to be very frugal but I have taken my frugality to a new level.

 I hope that this time will show our society how little we need to survive and be happy.
-This is a moment in time where everyone is enjoying a vast amount of free time.
+This is a moment in time when everyone is enjoying a vast amount of free time.
 Almost as if we stepped into an alternate universe where the majority of society embraced the FIRE movement.
 I see more time spent with family, a renewed focus on healthy living by eating homecooked meals and daily exercise, and a general increase in wanting to help others in the community.

 Whatever happens, I will always remember this as the moment in time when the world got to experience some of what the FIRE movement is all about.
 (It would only feel better once everything opens back up again!)